 Materials Process

-Similarly, EMI enclosures are generally constructed using solid or perforated stainless steel, nickel, copper alloy or aluminum.
-Usually, gaskets are die-cut pieces made of electrically conductive rubber materials, attached to an EMI shield.
+Likewise, EMI enclosures are often crafted from solid or perforated stainless steel, nickel, copper alloys, or aluminum.
+Gaskets, typically die-cut from electrically conductive rubber materials, are commonly affixed to EMI shields.

 Copper